arwes/arwes/docs/guidelines/README.md

-# Arwes Guidelines

-Arwes Design, Animation, Sounds, and User Experience Guidelines.
-It's a living guide.
+Arwes design, animation, sounds, and user experience guidelines.
+It is a living guide.
 These are the core concepts and ideas behind the project.

 - [Purpose](./purpose.md)